Frequently Asked Questions

 PLEASE NOTE: If you plan to carry your handgun, it is important to research the requirements at these locations before you go.
 Please see the Oregon Revised Statutes for any updated State of Oregon restrictions.
 If in doubt, contact the facility you plan to visit directly to obtain their policy.

 Oregon concealed handgun licenses are valid for four years unless otherwise revoked or denied.
-If you are transferring your permit from another county the expiration date will remain the same as your current permit.
+If you are transferring your license from another county the expiration date will remain the same as your current license.

 It depends where you are traveling.
 It is your responsibility to contact and verify any other jurisdiction’s recognition of an Oregon concealed handgun license.